igr/vertecor/README.md

 java -jar vertecor.jar
 ```

+The **Vertecor** is user friendly: if you don't specify arguments in the command line, it will ask for it.
+So, you don't have to pass anything; just run the program.
+However, you may speed up and automate the process by passing few or all required arguments.

 **Vertecor** will now aks for all the data.
 Something like this:

 ![](v1.png)

-The only thing you can't enter like this is a `date` - the current date is assumed.

-### Program arguments
+## Program arguments

-As said, you can optionally pass one or more arguments from cli.
-Arguments can be _parameters_ or _options_.
+You can optionally pass one or more arguments from CLI:

 Options are:

++ `--ui` - runs the UI.
++ `--nocache` - ignores local cache. _No cache_ will be created or consumed, everything will be (slowly) fetched from the server.
-+ `--nocache` - clears the cache before the usage
++ `--clearcache` - clears the cache _before_ the execution.
+New cache will be created.
-+ `-d | --date <date>` - specifies the date in ISO format
++ `-d | --date <date>` - the date in ISO format (`yyyy-MM-dd`).
 + `-m | --message <message>` - specifies the description
 + `-h | --hours <hours>` - the decimal amount of spent hours

-There are 3 parameters (they take precedence over the options):
+There are 3 parameters:

 ```
 <project-phase-type> [<hours> [<message>]]